siphiwemsibi/aws-docker-eks1/README.md

    - I am using the Azure DevOps Predefined variables[$(Build.BuildNumber), $(Build.Repository.Name)] for automation purposes(Image tagging on the YAML deployment & ECR repo)
    - I am using self-defined variables[$(AWS_REGION), $(ECR_ID)] for automation purposes.
-   - I have also enabled Approvals for EKS deployment(continuous deploy)
+   - I have also enabled Approvals for EKS deployment(continuous delivery)

 ## Ok, so how do you use this for testing without changing a lot??